srian74/Srian/README.md

 * Maintained TravelBox API documentation.
 * Prepared and maintained the documentation of the different versions of TravelBox.
 * Supported the ISO network security certification process.
-* Supported management to create corporate profile document.
+* Prepared corporate profile document.

 #### August 2011 to June 2012 - CAM Management Solutions (http://www.cammsgroup.com)
-● Prepare and maintain documentation on CAMMS products.
+* Prepared documentation on CAMMS products.
-● Organizing documentation into a single codebase for easier management.
+* Organized the product documentation into a single codebase for easier management.
+* Provided support to finalize the system change documents.
+* Reviewed and edited test case documents.
+* Prepared system deployment guides.

-May 2000 to February 2011 - Motorola Technologies Lanka (Pvt.)
+#### May 2000 to February 2011 - Motorola Technologies Lanka (Pvt.)
 Ltd. (http://www.motorola.com)
-● Create documentation for Motorola OEM software and hardware products.
+* Created and maintained the documentation for Motorola devices and OEM software.
-● Single-sourcing product documentation.
+* Organized the documentat content into a single source.
+* Provided support for ISO systems and software engineering ceritification process.
+* Maintained company HR portal.
+* Proofread the patent applications.

-December 1994 to May 2000 - Upali Newspapers Limited (http://www.island.lk)
+#### December 1994 to May 2000 - Upali Newspapers Limited (http://www.island.lk)
-● Staff journalist attached to ‘The Island’ newspaper of Upali Newspapers Limited.
+* Staff journalist attached to ‘The Island’ newspaper of Upali Newspapers Limited.
-● Wrote news and feature articles on politics, national security, crime, environment, and IT.
+* Wrote news and feature articles on politics, national security, crime, environment, and IT.
-● Compiled the online edition of ‘The Island’ newspaper.
+* Compiled the online edition of ‘The Island’ newspaper.

-EDUCATION
+### EDUCATION
-D. S. Senanayaka College, Colombo
+#### D. S. Senanayaka College, Colombo
-● Completed G.C.
+* Completed G.C.
 E. Advanced Level and Ordinary Level examinations.

 I certify that the particulars furnished above are true and accurate.
 S. B. B. Bulathsinhala
-20.03.2025
+07.04.2025